webapplica/labrms/README.md

 # Laboratory Resource Management System

-LaRMS is a Resource Management System made specifically for the Laboratory Operations Office of CCIS.
+Labrms is a Resource Management System made specifically for the Laboratory Operations Office of CCIS.
 It includes the following sub systems:

   - Inventory Management
   - Ticketing Monitoring